Special Education (SPE)

 SPE 4572 SM Senior Practicum Seminar – 0 Credits

 This weekly one-hour seminar is taken in conjunction with the Senior Practicum, Weekly Assignments and discussions focus on various aspects of working with students who require behavioral and academic supports in an ABA-designated setting.
-Topics include ethical codes of conduct, the professional roles and responsibilities, collaborating on a service-delivery team, and supporting students in their intellectual, social, emotional and behavioral growth and development.
+Topics include ethical codes of conduct, professional roles and responsibilities, collaborating on a service-delivery team, and supporting students in their intellectual, social, emotional, and behavioral growth and development.

 Corequisite: SPE 4572 .